Dancing with the Stars (American TV series) season 28: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 30-point scale are as follows.
-Scores from guest judges are not included.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.
-Scores from guest judges are not included.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

-The couples danced the cha-cha-cha, foxtrot, salsa or tango.
+The couples danced the cha-cha-cha, foxtrot, salsa, or tango.
 Couples are listed in the order they performed.

 For the first time in the show's history, the official partnerships were revealed to the public during the live broadcast.

 Week 2: First Elimination

-The couples danced one unlearned dance.
-The paso doble, quickstep, rumba, samba and Viennese waltz were introduced.
-Couples are listed in the order they performed.
+The couples performed one unlearned dance, and are listed in the order they performed.

 Two new format changes were introduced for the remainder of the season: live voting during the broadcast (only available to viewers in the Central and Eastern time zones), and a judges' save for one of the bottom two couples.